ccamel/awesome-ccamel/README.md

 - [Fs02/grimoire](https://github.com/Fs02/grimoire) - Database access layer for golang
 - [Fs02/wire](https://github.com/Fs02/wire) - Strict Runtime Dependency Injection for Golang
 - [GetStream/vg](https://github.com/GetStream/vg) - Virtualgo: Easy and powerful workspace based development for go
+- [Gravity-Bridge/Gravity-Bridge](https://github.com/Gravity-Bridge/Gravity-Bridge) - The official repository of the Gravity Bridge Blockchain
 - [HnH/qry](https://github.com/HnH/qry) - Write your SQL queries in raw files with all benefits of modern IDEs, use them in an easy way inside your application with all the profit of compile time constants
 - [HouzuoGuo/tiedot](https://github.com/HouzuoGuo/tiedot) - A rudimentary implementation of a basic document (NoSQL) database in Go
 - [IBM/fp-go](https://github.com/IBM/fp-go) - functional programming library for golang